VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Input files and parameters

 If one of these quantities is zero, it will be set by \textsc{Vbfnlo} to be consistent with the other values.
 If the input values are inconsistent, $\Delta \kappa_{\gamma}$ will be reset to give the correct relation. \end{itemize}

-Default is {\tt TRIANOM = 1}, and the default values are approximately the central values in the three-parameter fit given in Ref.~\cite{Abdallah:2010zj}. \item {\tt FBW, FDW, FWW, FBB:} The coefficients of the remaining $\cal{CP}$-even dimension-6 operators, i.e.\ $f_{i}$/$\Lambda^{2}$.
-Note that these are only implemented for $W$ pair production via vector boson fusion (process ID 200).
+Default is {\tt TRIANOM = 1}.
+The LEP limits on those couplings can be found in \cite{Schael:2013ita}.
+Note that $Vjj$ and $VVj$ processes (process IDs 120-150 and 610-640) only take account of the above anomalous coupling parameters and not the following parameters. \item {\tt FWW, FBB:} The coefficients of the remaining $\cal{CP}$-even dimension-6 operators, i.e.\ $f_{i}$/$\Lambda^{2}$.
+Note that these are not implemented for $Vjj$ production via VBF (process IDs 120-150) and $VVj$ processes (IDs 610-640).
 Default value is 0 GeV$^{-2}$. \item {\tt FWWWt, FWt, FBt, FBWt, FDWt, FWWt, FBBt:} The coefficients of the $\cal{CP}$-odd di\-mension-6 operators, i.e.\ $f_{i}$/$\Lambda^{2}$.
-Note that these are only implemented for $W$ pair production via vector boson fusion (process ID 200).
-Default value is 0 GeV$^{-2}$. \item {\tt FS0, FS1, FM0 -- FM7, FT0 -- FT2, FT5 -- FT7:} Parameters that give the values of the coefficients of the dimension-8 operators, i.e.\ $f_{i}$/$\Lambda^{4}$.
+Note that these are not implemented for $Vjj$ production via VBF (process IDs 120-150) and $VVj$ processes (IDs 610-640).
+Default value is 0 GeV$^{-2}$. \item {\tt FS0 -- FS2, FM0 -- FM7, FM5hc, FT0 -- FT9:} Parameters that give the values of the coefficients of the dimension-8 operators, i.e.\ $f_{i}$/$\Lambda^{4}$.
 The default values for these parameters are~0 GeV$^{-4}$.
-Note that these are only relevant for triboson production. \end{itemize}
+Note that these are only relevant for triboson production and $VVjj$ production via VBF. \end{itemize}

-In addition, a form factor can be applied:
+In addition, a form factor can be applied.
+Several choices are available.
+One option is to use a dipole form factor, which takes the form

+for all processes except $\gamma jj$ production in VBF (process ID 150), where $\Lambda$ is the characteristic scale where the form factor effect becomes relevant. $s$ is a universal scale (the invariant mass squared of the produced bosons) for each phase-space point.
+A complex version of the dipole form factor~\cite{Kmatrix},

+is available as well.
+The second possibility is to use a step function of the form

+such that the effect of the anomalous coupling is switched off beyond the characteristic scale $\Lambda$.
+The third possibility uses a kink form factor~\cite{Rauch:2016pai},

+where the effect of the damping sets in exactly at the characteristic scale. \\ Moreover, for the two operators $\mathcal{O}_{S,1}$ and the isospin-conserving combination $\mathcal{O}_{S,0}\equiv\mathcal{O}_{S,2}$ the so called K-matrix unitarisation procedure is available.
+For this unitarisation method no additional input parameters need to be set.